pravj/blog-repo/content/blog/on-effective-reviews-that-improve-quality-of-work.md

 +++
 > FYI, this is a draft post; published for review purposes.
 >
-> If you found this via Skit Slack, leave your feedback/comments in the thread..
+> If you found this via Skit Slack, leave your feedback/comments in the thread...

 There is a new (2022) Netflix documentary on Boeing, "Downfall: The Case Against Boeing," have you seen it?